dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 * Now you will notice the change in the start of your path in the cmd (it starts with "(my_venv_project) C:\Users\..\").

     * If you type "where python", the 1st will be the venv path.
-    * If you do pip list, you will only see pips of the venv.
+    * If you type "pip list", you will only see pips of the venv.
-    * If you do pip freeze, you will only see the pips of the venv that you will be installing from now on.
+    * If you type pip freeze, you will only see the pips of the venv that you will be installing from now on.

-- Now you can install pip packages, which will only be installed here, with pip instal "new package"
+- Now you can install pip packages, which will only be installed here, with pip install "new package"

 * Look at the very left part of the path, to make sure you are navigating in the venv environment

 * Suppose you type "pip install pandas", installing the pandas packages being in your venv project (C:\Users\the path you chose\Virtual_project\my_venv_project  --> pip install pandas).
 This will install pandas only in this virtual environment.

-- To deactive your venv:
+- To deactivate your venv:
 * deactivate.bat

 - To delete your venv: